Beveling

 Hints

-The same system of having a hints property on lines with bevel geometry allows Primecut to automatically process STEP and DSTV files with bevel geometry.
+The same system of having a hints property on lines with bevel geometry allows PrimeCut to automatically process STEP and DSTV files with bevel geometry.

 Note the following is important to keep in mind when you are beveling: